 That’s why I’m in love with Mint.
 It is a personal finance app, that basically connects all your accounts and shows all your transactions in one unified place with spending graphs, budgeting & recommendations based on your financial situation.

 To get full benefit, try to avoid using cash and live as a cashless person, so that all your transactions are recorded & classified digitally, which helps you accurately understand your spending behaviors.

 Using Mint, it helped me understand exactly what are my fixed recurring payments per month and which areas I need to focus on controlling/saving more.

 All information above is my personal opinions and should not be considered as a professional financial or tax advice.
-Some links in this blog are referral links.
+Some links in this blog are affiliate links.